Esslinger's Classes at Kenyon College

 André Breton's maxim “Beautiful as the chance encounter of a sewing machine and an umbrella on an operating table” is an expression of the belief that simply placing objects in an unexpected context reinvigorates their mysterious qualities.” gathered from Jonathan Lethem’s essay “the ecstasy of influence: a plagiarism” in Harpers Magazine

-Step One: Shoot at least 10 different video “phrases” using a variety of styles from the pre-production list (include at least one establishing shot, one medium shot, one closeup.)
-Choose the subject based on its visual appeal to you and its meaning within a general thematic concept (such as growth, reflection, stamping, landslides, spectrum, bridges, etc.) Record at least 10 different sounds that you find and create (field sounds, foley sounds, tonal sounds, archival sounds.)
+Step One: Shoot at least 8 different short video “phrases” using a variety of styles from the pre-production list.
+Choose the subject based on its visual appeal to you and its meaning within a general thematic concept (such as grow, reflect, stamp, landslide, spectrum, bridge, (we will decide together whether we will have a common theme or disparate themes.)
+Record at least 8 different sounds that you find and create (2 each of the following: field sounds, foley sounds, tonal sounds, archival sounds.)

-Technical Goals: Know basics of cameras, supports, Premiere, audio recorders.
+Technical Goals: Know basics of all types of cameras, audio recorders, supports, editing software.

-Aesthetic Goals: create a unified whole of disparate parts, genuinely collaborate with each other.
+Aesthetic Goals: create a unified whole of disparate parts and genuinely collaborate with each other.

 Pre-Production Considerations for Experimental Film and Video